Jehovah's Witnesses beliefs: Creation

-The Watch Tower Society teaches a combination of gap creationism and day-age creationism, with an extended period between the initial creation of the universe and the subsequent 'creative days' in relation to the earth, which are said to have taken "thousands of years".
+The Watch Tower Society teaches a form of special creation comprising a combination of gap creationism and day-age creationism, with an extended period between the initial creation of the universe and the subsequent 'creative days' in relation to the earth, which are said to have taken "thousands of years".
 It dismisses Young Earth creationism as "unscriptural and unbelievable", and states that Jehovah's Witnesses "are not creationists" on the basis that they do not believe the earth was created in six literal days.
-Watch Tower Society publications attempt to refute the theory of evolution, in favor of divine creation.
+Watch Tower Society publications attempt to refute the theory of evolution, in favor of divine intelligent design.
 The Society teaches that the first human, Adam, was created in 4026 BCE.

 God's Messianic Kingdom

-Publications of Jehovah's Witnesses teach that God's kingdom is a literal government in heaven, established in 1914, ruled by Jesus Christ and 144,000 humans raised to heaven.
+Publications of Jehovah's Witnesses teach that God's kingdom is a literal government in heaven, established in 1914, ruled by Jesus and 144,000 humans raised to heaven.
 The kingdom is viewed as the means by which God will accomplish his original purpose for the earth, bringing about a world free of crime, sickness, death and poverty, and ultimately transforming the earth into a paradise.
 The kingdom is said to have been the focus of Jesus' ministry.